love-in-traffic/love-in-traffic.github.io/index.md

 {:.organiser-photo}
 ![Pavlo Bazilinskyy]({{ site.url }}{{ site.baseurl }}/assets/pavlo-bazilinskyy.jpg)

-Eindhoven University of Technology, Eindhoven, The Netherlands.
+Eindhoven University of Technology, Eindhoven, The Netherlands

 Pavlo Bazilinskyy is an assistant professor at TU Eindhoven focusing on AI-driven interaction between automated vehicles and other road users.
 He finished his PhD at TU Delft in auditory feedback for automated driving as a Marie Curie Fellow, where he also worked as a postdoc.